 4 hours per jaw

 Our Google Rating

 What are zygomatic implants?

-Zygomatic implants are revolutionary in that rather than needing additional procedure, the dental implants are implanted onto the cheekbone (also known as the ‘zygomatic bone’).
+Zygomatic implants are revolutionary in that rather than needing additional procedures, the dental implants are implanted into the cheekbone (also known as the ‘zygomatic bone’).
 This provides patients without the necessary bone mass in their jaw, to still have the dental implants fitted but just to a different anchor point.

 Who is suitable for zygomatic implants?

 Zygomatic implants are extra-length dental implants that are anchored to your cheekbone.
 Your dentist might recommend that you require zygomatic implants if your bone tissue/mass won’t provide a strong enough foundation for traditional dental implants.
 This is often quite common amongst older patients who have worn removable dentures for a long period of time and might have lost some jawbone mass but still want a dental implant fitting.

 Fundamentally, dental implants and zygomatic implants are suitable for dental patients who have lost one or more teeth to damage, disease and/or decay and want to replace the affected teeth with a natural-looking implant.

 Your dentist may advise that zygomatic implants are a better choice for you if they feel that you should avoid more traditional methods of resolving low bone density.
 Procedures such as bone grafting where a bone graft is taken from elsewhere to provide support can require up to six months of recovery time and multiple surgical procedures.
 Zygomatic implant treatment allows your dentist to avoid this by achieving similar results with just one procedure.

 Zygoma implant supported fixed teeth in a day